Engineering blog

 As-built Drawings

-Also known as record drawings or red-lined drawings, as-built drawings are documents that allow you to compare and contrast the designed versus final specifications.
+Also known as record drawings or red-lined drawings, as-built drawings are documents that allow you to compare and contrast the design versus final specifications.
 They provide a detailed blueprint of the building and the land around it as actually constructed in the end.

 So, what are as-built plans?

 As-builts are defined as a “revised set of drawings submitted by a contractor upon completion of a project or a particular job.
-They reflect all changes made in the specifications and working drawings during the construction process, and show the exact dimensions, geometry and location of all elements of the work completed under the contract.”
+They reflect all changes made in the specifications and working drawings during the construction process and show the exact dimensions, geometry, and location of all elements of the work completed under the contract.”

 The final as-built drawings include all of the following, as well as every other change made during the construction phase of a project: